What is Cybersecurity?

 Why learn Cybersecurity?

-- You're learning and building a skill that only a small percentage of people have.
+• You're learning and building a skill that only a tiny percentage of people have.

-- Cybersecurity is an evergreen industry where its personnel is needed in every single company operating in the digital space.
+• Cybersecurity is an evergreen industry where personnel is needed in every single company operating in the digital space.

-- It's filled with a lot of fun and interesting moments.
+• It's filled with a lot of fun and exciting moments.

 Conclusion

-In this article, we walked through what Cybersecurity is, saw forms of Cyber Threats and the effects they have on a business, company, or individual.
+In this article, we walked through what Cybersecurity is and saw forms of Cyber Threats and their effects on a business, company, or individual.
 We also explored fields in Cybersecurity, went over different categories of hackers, and learned about Red and Blue Teams.
-We took a deep dive into penetration testing and explored processes in it then saw a Cybersecurity roadmap, looked at a couple of Cybersecurity certifications, and why people should have Cybersecurity skills.
+We took a deep dive into penetration testing and studied its processes, saw a Cybersecurity roadmap, looked at a couple of Cybersecurity certifications, and why people should have Cybersecurity skills.